 The biggest reason I focus on this technology is the immediate effectiveness of productivity improvement in practical work.

-Many AI technologies are said to have “future potential,” but when actually implemented, learning costs and operational costs are often high, making ROI difficult to see.
+Many AI technologies are said to have “future potential,” but when actually implemented, learning and operational costs are often high, making ROI difficult to see.
 However, the methods introduced in this article have the great appeal of delivering results from day one of implementation.

 Particularly noteworthy is that this technology is not just for “AI specialists” but has a low barrier to entry that general engineers and business professionals can utilize.
 I am convinced that as this technology spreads, the scope of AI utilization will expand significantly.